decentralized-identity/labs-linkedclaims/docs/companion_guide.md

 ### Github

-## 1. Understanding LinkedClaims
+## 1. Getting Started
-### What it is
+### Introduction
+ This companion guide serves as a practical resource for implementing the LinkedClaims pattern.
+While the LinkedClaims specification defines the requirements for creating verifiable, interconnected claims, this guide provides implementation guidance, best practices, and real-world examples.
+It helps developers and users to understand how to create and use claims that meet the core requirements: having a URI identifier, referencing a subject via URI, and including cryptographic signatures.
+While the formal specification defines the technical requirements for LinkedClaims, this guide shows you how to put those requirements into practice in real-world systems.
+Through examples and practical advice, this guide demonstrates how to implement these requirements and build trust networks across different platforms.

- LinkedClaims is a pattern for creating verifiable, interconnected claims in decentralized systems.
+ LinkedClaims iteslf  is a pattern for creating verifiable, interconnected claims in decentralized systems.
 It provides a foundation for building trust networks by enabling claims to be linked, verified, and trusted across different platforms and implementations.
 The standard requires that each claim must have its own URI identifier, must reference a subject via URI, and must be cryptographically signed.
 This allows claims to be connected together to form verifiable chains of trust while maintaining flexibility in implementation.

+ Our goal is to help you move from understanding what LinkedClaims requires to knowing how to fulfill those requirements effectively in your own systems.
+Whether you're building a new implementation, integrating with existing ones or using LinkedClaims, this guide will provide the practical insights you need.

-### Why use it
+### Importance
+  This companion guide helps you navigate the implementation and use of LinkedClaims in practical settings.
+Whether you're new to LinkedClaims or looking to better understand existing implementations, this guide provides clear explanations, real-world examples, and best practices from existing projects.

  LinkedClaims addresses the fundamental challenge of establishing trust in decentralized environments by providing a standardized way to connect and verify claims across different systems.
 It enables organizations to build trust networks that are interoperable, verifiable, and privacy-preserving.
 By supporting creation of claims about any subject, it allows for flexible trust models that can evolve over time through progressive attestation building.

+ Through this guide, you'll find solutions to common challenges, guidance for different use cases, and practical insights drawn from real implementations.
+Our goal is to bridge the gap between the formal specification and practical application, helping you understand not just what LinkedClaims is, but how to effectively use it in your own context.

 ### Core concepts
 - **Claims**: Structured, signed documents making assertions about subjects